TradeControl/tradecontrol.github.io/index.md

 - Integrate business nodes using the blockchain Ethereum to implement [supply-chain scheduling](./tutorials/network_overview) and contract-level integration.
 - Finance supply-chains using the crypto-currency Bitcoin by attaching [a commercial wallet](./tutorials/bitcoin_overview) to the transaction-based recording surface.

 To verify that the goals have been achieved, please follow the instructions in the tutorials.
 Because the app is Open Source you also have access to every algorithm.
+To understand the benefits obtained from attaining these goals, you will need to [read the articles](./articles/tc_intro).

 ## Licence